pcamach2/SF_predict/README.md

 ```

 ##### Run python scripts for reading in structural connectivity matrices from different reconstruction workflows and saving out train-test split data

+*Scrambled structural connectivity matrices are produced to check whether the structure of the input matrices is
+important for predicting the resting-state functional connectivity.
+If you are interested in permutation testing,
+a much larger number (100 to 10000) of scrambled matrices per observed ordered matrix must be produced.
+This increases the computational cost and required file storage space by several orders of magnitude.
+If you are not interested in performing such tests, use the option `no_scramble` when running these scripts*

 From bash terminal:
 ``` bash